Postcard by J. Murray Jordan

 - from Library of Congress.

-Atlantic City Bathers around the turn of the century.
-Back then bathers were not allowed to show much skin.
+Bathers around the turn of the century were not allowed to show much skin.
 Regulations required women to cover their legs, and men to wear tops.
-It wasn't until 1940 that the ordinance preventing men from going topless was repealed.
+It wasn't until 1940 that the ordinance preventing men from going topless was repealed

 Postcard by Jack Freeman